RnewGrab Deal : upto 20% off on live classes - SCHEDULE CALL Rnew

 Introduction

 Salesforce methods have numerous applications which are used to group data based on different data types.
-With the increase in remote work, more and more organizations are adopting Salesforce to assist the remote sales teams.
+With the increase in remote work, more and more organizations are adopting the Salesforce Apex list class to assist remote sales teams.

 9.3 million new jobs and $1.6 trillion new business revenue will be created by the Salesforce economy by 2026.
 (Resource: Salesforce)

-If you are thinking of making a career in Salesforce, you need to be aware of Apex set and Apex list methods in Salesforce, because the output of the SOQL (Salesforce Object Query Language) query is a list in Salesforce.
-Here, going through a professional Salesforce Training Certification
+If you are thinking of making a career in Salesforce, you need to be aware of what is Apex in Salesforce, the Apex list class to set, and Apex set methods in Salesforce because the output of the SOQL (Salesforce Object Query Language) query is a list to set in Salesforce.
+Here, going through a professional Salesforce certification course will be beneficial.

-Let’s know all whats and whys of Apex List methods and Set methods in Salesforce with some examples.
+Let’s know all whats and whys of the Apex list class and Set methods in Salesforce with some examples.

-Let’s First Understand What is Apex and Its Collections?
+What is Apex in Salesforce and Its Collections?

 1. Apex Sets